-All it takes is stepping back from the event for a moment and assessing the reasons you’re there to begin with.
+All it takes is stepping back from the walkathon for a moment and assessing the reasons you’re there to begin with.
 It was your passion for the cause that brought you to plan a fundraiser in the first place.
 Tap into that sentiment on the day of the walkathon, bikeathon, or runathon to renew your excitement.

 Be sure to express your gratitude and excitement around your participants.
 Joy is contagious, after all.

 The point is: The best way to ensure that your participants have a great time is to have a great time yourselves.

-Don’t forget the #1 rule when it comes to thanking event fundraiser participants, for both in-person or virtual events.
-Send your sincere gratitude within the first 48 hours following the walkathon, bikeathon, or runathon.
+The #1 rule when thanking event participants is to send your sincere gratitude within the first 48 hours following the walkathon, bikeathon, or runathon.

 52% of people who have left a nonprofit, whether they quit donating, unsubscribed from emails, or stopped attending meetings, cited their reasoning as a lack of communication and gratitude.

-If you’re worried that snail mail may be as slow as its name suggests, you can also shoot out a quick “Thank you” email blast.
+If you’re worried that direct mail may be too slow, you can also shoot out a quick thank-you email blast.

 Some fundraising software platforms even allow you to send out automatic acknowledgements after participants have registered, donated, or completed a pledge.

 Phone calls are another great way to reach out personally to your dedicated walkers, bicyclists, and runners.
 However you choose to follow up, just make sure you do so in a timely manner.

 The point is: Not only is it crucial to follow up and thank your event participants, it’s also extremely important to do so within the first 48 hours.

-Hopefully, you have a better understanding of how to host a walkathon, bikeathon, or runathon can feel a little overwhelming, but take it all one step at a time, and you’ll get to the finish line in no time at all.
+Hosting a walkathon, bikeathon, or runathon can feel a little overwhelming, but take it all one step at a time, and you’ll get to the finish line in no time at all.
 Once your walkathon is over, celebrate your successes and then start planning your next peer-to-peer fundraiser as a pro.